DaniloMarques/Typescript-To-Do-List/README.md

 Initializing the project is very simple, just follow the following steps:

 - Make sure you have **nodejs** installed in your computer.
-- I download the project to your computer.
+- Download the project to your computer.
 - Run the following commands:

 ```bash